First Right of Refusal

 First Right Holders do not need to compete at public auction to buy back their block.
 This is a significant purchasing advantage as remediated blocks that go to public auction will not sell for less than the valuation price offered to the former owners.
 The first public auctions for remediated blocks were held in April 2016.

-The Taskforce sent out its first offer packs to 14 First Right Holders in May 2016.
-Offers will continue to roll out as the demolition and resale programs continue.
+The Taskforce sent out its first offer packs to First Right Holders in May 2016.
+Offers continue to roll out as the demolition and resale programs continue.

 Valuations for First Right Holders

-The Land Development Agency (LDA) seeks two professionally recommended, independent valuations to inform the market value of remediated blocks.
+The Suburban Land Agency seeks two independent valuations to inform the market value of remediated blocks.
 In most cases, the selling price is no less than the highest of the valuations.

 The Taskforce aims to commence the valuations process for FROR holders in the six month window prior to the scheduled demolition of an affected property.
 However, the Legislative Assembly process for Territory Plan Variation 343 delayed this from occurring until the legislative process was complete.
 Work is now underway to deliver valuations as soon as possible to owners of these properties.

-Once the Taskforce receives the independent valuations from the LDA on the remediated block, the Taskforce sends a letter of offer to the First Right Holder.
+Once the Taskforce receives the independent valuations from the Suburban Land Agency on the remediated block, the Taskforce sends a letter of offer to the First Right Holder.
 The First Right Holder has 30 working days to respond, advising whether they wish to purchase their remediated block.

 If the First Right Holder chooses to purchase the block, the Taskforce prepares a Contract of Sale.
 First Right Holders then have 60 working days from issue of the Contract of Sale to exchange.